xirzec/bundle-azure-sdk/README.md

 };
 ```

-Now you are able to invoke webpack on the command-line:
+Now you can invoke webpack on the command-line:

 ```
 webpack --mode=development